elemel/fungeoneer/docs/chapters/04/the-art-of-reckoning.md

 ---

-Comparing 1 < 6, you turn left.
+You turn left because 1 < 6.

 ]#=7843-:00131%408]#
 *6462=##<6441%04/:5]